dustybrigsby/SVG-Logo-Maker/README.md

 ## Description

-A .svg image generator that creates a simple vector logo based on a few user terminal inputs.
+A .svg image maker that creates a simple vector logo based on a few user terminal inputs.

 <a name="installation"></a>